redhat-openstack/nfv-tempest-plugin/docs/installation.md

 # Tempest NFV plugin installation steps:

 ### NFV tester environment:
-By default tempest-nfv-plugin planned to run from TripleO Undercloud host (used as a tester), but it could be run and tested from any host that has access to the OSP external api network.
+By default nfv-tempest-plugin planned to run from TripleO Undercloud host (used as a tester), but it could be run and tested from any host that has access to the OSP external api network.

 ### Prerequisites:
 * Installed [Upstream tempest](https://github.com/openstack/tempest) repository.